International Citizens Insurance Logo

 With so much effort placed on building an effective relocation program for expatriate employees, it is possible to overlook the challenges that come with eventual repatriation.

 Returning employees can experience reverse culture shock, uncertainty about their career progression, or even the temptation to leave the company altogether.
-As a result, it is important to keep efforts up and plan for reintegration well before the assignment ends.
+As a result, it is essential to maintain efforts and plan for reintegration well in advance of the assignment’s completion.

 Repatriation Checklist